DAQ PCB: The Core of Precision Data Acquisition, A Bridge from Sensors to the Digital World

 Sampling Rate MS/s or GS/s ADC clock, data interface bandwidth Ensures compliance with the Nyquist sampling theorem

 • Grounding and Power Planning: A stable, low-impedance ground plane is the "common reference" for all signals.
-In DAQ PCBs, analog and digital grounds are typically separated and connected at only one point (single-point grounding) to prevent noise from digital circuits from contaminating sensitive analog signals.
-Power planes also require careful design, using decoupling capacitors to provide a clean, stable power supply.
+In DAQ PCBs, analog ground and digital ground are usually separated and connected at only one point (single-point grounding) to prevent noise from digital circuits from contaminating sensitive analog signals.
+Power planes also require careful design, with decoupling capacitors placed to provide clean, stable power.

 • Routing Rules: Sensitive analog signal traces should be as short and straight as possible, away from noise sources like digital clock lines.
-Differential signal pairs (e.g., USB, LVDS) need to be routed with equal length and in parallel to maximize their anti-interference capability.
+Differential signal pairs (e.g., USB, LVDS) need to be routed with equal length and in parallel to maximize their interference immunity.
 For such demanding designs, choosing professional High-Speed PCB manufacturing services is crucial.

 Get PCB Quote